lillycat332/cnotes/README.md

 # cnotes

-cnotes is a command line, "repl" style notes/todo application written in C. It aims for a small codebase and simple usage.
+cnotes is a command line, "repl" style notes/todo application written in C. It aims for a small codebase, portability and simple usage.